korney4eg/korney4eg.github.io/tasks/_posts/2021-02-01-phase2-task2-run-blog-in-containers.md

 ### Tips:

+* Last line of `Dockerfile` is `CMD ["/usr/bin/supervisord"]`, it means that [supervisord](http://supervisord.org/) will start up `nginx` and `php-fpm` to run on the same container.
+If you want to add anything addition for runtime of container, you need to everride supervisord's configuration.
 * Docker compose is next level of manipulating docker containers.
-It allows to get it's logs, see running containers and get many more information.
+It allows to get its logs, see running containers and get many more information.

 ### Recommended soft: